RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Related work

 \section{Related work}

 Event detection focuses on detecting when a bearing is likely to fail and understanding the relationship between bearing faults and measurable signals.
-This is usually done by analyzing readings from a bearing sensor, which includes vibrations and acoustic noise measurements, and then establishing a threshold value of each input reading.
-On the other hand, RUL estimation aims to proactively predict the remaining time that a bearing can operate before it fails.
-This is typically done by adopting a data-driven approach that learns patterns in historical data to estimate the remaining useful life of new and unseen bearings.
-In this section, we provide a brief overview of the latest research in these two domains, their limitations, and motivate our approach.
+This is usually done by analyzing readings from a bearing sensor, which includes vibration and acoustic noise measurements, and then establishing a threshold value of each input reading.
+RUL estimation aims to proactively predict the remaining time that a bearing can operate before it reaches the end of its useful life or fails.
+This is typically done by adopting a data-driven approach that learns patterns in historical data to estimate the RUL of new and unseen bearings.
+In this section, we provide a brief overview of the latest research in event detection and RUL prediction, the limitations, and motivate our approach.